saschaschramm/chatgpt/README.md

 # len(tokens) is 11
 ```

 > It's unclear why the model returns 12 prompt tokens instead of 11.
-Maybe a newline is added after the word `assistant`?
+Maybe a newline is added after the word `assistant`.

 ```python